 with a pass-no pass grading option.

-Furman Advantage, one of the few programs in the country that directly
+Furman offers one of the few programs in the country that directly

-funds student internships, gives competitive fellowships for students
+funds student internships and research experiences, providing competitive fellowships for students

 who would otherwise receive little or no payment.
 Find out how we can fund your internship.